ihsoft/KIS/README.md

 - Inventories for Kerbals.
 - Stock alike containers and parts.
 - Containers Mounts for easy container detachment and reattachment.
-- Item stacking
+- Item stacking.
-- Sounds effects
+- Sounds effects.
 - Clear code and .cfg modules to help other modders items creation.
 - Standalone (KAS and ModuleManager is not needed)